ashdavies/talks/2018-06-27-leveraging-databinding-with-kotlin/leveraging-android-databinding-with-kotlin-short.md

 ![right](business-cat.png)

-^ - Reduce boilerplate property accessors with delegated properties.
+^ - Kotlin allows us to use delegated properties.

-^ - Create template for getter and setter to reuse elsewhere.
+^ - Create template for getter and setter to reuse.

+^ - Reduce boilerplate property accessors.

 ---